The counseling process

 When providing individual counseling sessions, we work collaboratively with you to create timely treatment plans; however, we encourage students to attend group sessions even after the completion of individual counseling.

-Augustana College offers a variety of peer support and peer advocacy groups to help maintain yur well-being.
-Make sure to discuss ongoing resources with your counselor towards the end of your treatment, and connect with positive groups and clubs at Augustana College.
+Furthermore, Augustana College offers a variety of peer support and peer advocacy groups to help maintain your well-being.
+Please, make sure to discuss ongoing resources with your counselor towards the end of your treatment and connect with positive groups and clubs at Augustana College.

 Resources for psychological evaluations